DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning_with_attention/README.md

 ## Guided Run-through

 For a detailed walkthrough of the entire process, refer to our Python Notebook.
-It provides step-by-step instructions, from initialization to model evaluation, facilitating an effective understanding of the Image Captioning model.
+It provides step-by-step instructions, from initialization to model evaluation, facilitating an effective understanding of the Image Captioning model:

 [Full guided notebook](https://colab.research.google.com/drive/1oNQmnL9KO0TSOi4bNFqvnAgi3FdRgI8V?authuser=4#scrollTo=TIU_x5x68vuw)

 ## Comments on Attention